krishnamurthy-srinivasan/Python-FastAPI-RestAPI/README.md

 ------
 Rarely asked in interviews, but you may be asked if you’ve written unit tests and which package you used.
 Basics are enough.
 [Pytest Basics - YouTube](https://youtu.be/jM-zWp8dNQA?si=f_Bl_T4ftaLyXKmY)

+### I've compiled the information based on my interview experiences so far.
+However, new topics and questions can always arise.
+Feel free to contribute any additional insights or updates 🤗.